 The New Testament is clear that this commission is not issued to solitary disciples, but to the body of Christ, the people that God is forming for himself.
 The Bible affirms the dignity, the worth, and the freedom of the individual, but it repudiates individualism.
 Individualism, which can be summarized as a belief in personal autonomy and self-creation, is at odds with the biblical conviction that “we are individually members of one another” (Romans 12:5).
 In addition to corporate worship every Sunday, our Community Groups are the chief way that we express our conviction that we are a body and not isolated individuals with private relationships to Christ.

 Our Community Groups bear these commitments and practices out in different ways.
 Some groups meet every week, others meet every other week.
 Some share a meal at every meeting, others elect to do so on special occasions.
 All of our groups are open to participation by anyone, but they differ in the degree of commitment that they require.
 Some groups are open and flexible in terms of participation.
 Some groups, which we call Rule of Life Community Groups, require a greater degree of commitment.
 The Community of St. Barnabas, for instance, abides by a communal rule adapted from the Rule of St. Benedict for lay use and asks for a year-long commitment from members.
 At the heart of all of our groups, however, is the commitment to form disciples into the body of Christ through the core practices of the faith for the sake of the mission of the gospel.

 How do I sign up?

 Please click the CONNECT NOW link below to get connected to a group.
-You may also be in touch with our Interim Assistant Rector, Karen Stevenson.
-She will be happy to help you find a group and connect to its leader.
+You may also be in touch with our Assistant Rector, Kevin Antlitz.
+He will be happy to help you find a group and connect to its leader.